samflavin/breakfast-objects/README.md

 Be sure to change the values in the objects to test your function in multiple conditions.

-> Hint: Just checking eggs and bacon first.
+> Hint: Just check eggs and bacon first.
 Take small steps!

 ## Stretch